DUNE/computing-training-basics-short/_episodes/10-code-makeover-day2.md

 **Write out histograms to ROOTfiles and decorate them in a separate script**  You may need to experiment many times with borders, spacing, ticks, fonts, colors, line widths, shading, labels, titles, legends, axis ranges, etc.  Best not to have to re-compute the contents when you're doing this, so save the histograms to a file first and read it in to touch it up for presentation.

+## Software readability and maintainability:

+**Keep the test suite up to date**   dunesw and larsoft have many examples of unit tests and integration tests.
+A colleague's commit to your code or even to a different piece of code or even a data file might break your code in unexpected, difficult-to-diagnose ways.
+The continuous integration (CI) system is there to catch such breakage, and even small changes in run time, memory consumption, and data product output.

+**Keep your methods short**  If you have loaded up a lot of functionality in a method, it may become hard to reuse the components to do similar things.
+A long method is probably doing a lot of different things that can be given meaningful names.

+**Update the comments when code changes**   Not many things are more confusing than an out-of-date-comment that refers to how code used to work long ago.

+**Update names when meaning changes** As software evolves, the meaning of the variables may shift.
+It may be a quick fix to change the contents of a variable without changing its name, but some variables may then contain contents that is the opposite of what the variable name implies.
+While the code will run, future maintainers will get confused.

+**Use const frequently** The const keyword prevents overwriting variables unintentionally.
+Constness is how *art* protects the data in its event memory.
+This mechanism is exposed to the user in that pointers to const memory must be declared as pointers to consts, or you will get obscure error messages from the compiler.
+Const can also protect you from yourself and your colleagues when you know that the contents of a variable ought not to change.

+**Use simple constructs even if they are more verbose**  Sometimes very clever, terse expressions get the job done, but they can be difficult for a human to understand if and when that person must make a change.

 [cpp-lower-bound]: https://en.cppreference.com/w/cpp/algorithm/lower_bound